-- a.
-It is a violation of this policy to engage in sexual (or gender-based) harassment of any kind, including hostile work environment harassment, quid pro quo harassment or same-sex harassment.
-For the purposes of this policy, sexual harassment is defined, as in the Equal Employment Opportunity Commission Guidelines, as unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature when, for example: - i.
+a.
+It is a violation of this policy to engage in sexual (or gender-based) harassment of any kind, including hostile work environment harassment, quid pro quo harassment, or same-sex harassment.
+For the purposes of this policy, sexual harassment is defined, as in the Equal Employment Opportunity Commission Guidelines, as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when, for example:

+- i.
 Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment; - ii.
-Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual; or
+Submission to or rejection of such conduct by an individual is used as the basis for employment or educational decisions affecting such individual; or - iii.

-- iii.
 Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile or offensive working environment. - b.
 Examples of prohibited behaviors that may constitute sexual harassment and are therefore a violation of this policy include, but are not limited to - i.
 Generalized gender-based remarks and comments; - ii.
 Unwanted physical contact such as intentional touching, grabbing, pinching, brushing against another's body or impeding or blocking movement; - iii.
-Verbal, written or electronic sexually suggestive or obscene comments, jokes or propositions including letters, notes, e-mail, text messages, invitations, gestures or inappropriate comments about a person's clothing; - iv.
-Visual contact, such as leering or staring at another's body; gesturing; displaying sexually suggestive objects, cartoons, posters, magazines or pictures of scantily-clad individuals; or displaying sexually suggestive material on a bulletin board, on a locker room wall, or on a screen saver; - Explicit or implicit suggestions of sex by a supervisor or manager in return for a favorable employment action such as hiring, compensation, promotion or retention; - vi.
-Suggesting or implying that failure to accept a request for a date or sex would result in an adverse employment consequence with respect to any employment practice such as performance evaluation or promotional opportunity; or - vii.
+Sexual physical contact or sexual misconduct (as defined in the Student Sexual Misconduct and Harassment Policy) that involves any form of coercion, force, or lack of consent, such as sexual assault, which falls outside of Title IX's definitional and jurisdictional requirements and, therefore, would not otherwise be governed by the University's (CMSRU) Title IX Sexual Harassment/Sexual Assault Policy. - iv.
+Verbal, written or electronic sexually suggestive or obscene comments, jokes or propositions including letters, notes, e-mail, text messages, invitations, gestures or inappropriate comments about a person's clothing; - v.
+Visual contact, such as leering or staring at another's body; gesturing; displaying sexually suggestive objects, cartoons, posters, magazines or pictures of scantily-clad individuals; or displaying sexually suggestive material on a bulletin board, on a locker room wall, or on a screen saver; - vi.
+Explicit or implicit suggestions of sex by a supervisor or manager in return for a favorable employment action such as hiring, compensation, promotion, or retention; - vii.
+Suggesting or implying that failure to accept a request for a date or sex would result in an adverse employment consequence with respect to any employment practice such as performance evaluation or promotional opportunity; or - viii.
 Continuing to engage in certain behaviors of a sexual nature after an objection has been raised by the target of such inappropriate behavior.